kunalbharti/mapmyindia-rest-api-beta/mapmyindia-aerial-distance-api/readme.md

 Adding Aerial Distance API would help to calculate the distance between two points on the map.
 For example, you can measure the mileage in a straight line between two cities.

 You can now easily estimate how big the lake near your house is, or just the **aerial distance** between Delhi and Mumbai is 1150.06 km (714.61 mi).
-Same time this **API  don't calculate road distance between two points.**
+Same time this **API  doesn't calculate road distance between two points.**

 ## Security Type

 - License key based authentication
 - IP/domain based whitelisting

 ## Input Method
 GET